• Skip to primary navigation

 Is the Dominican Republic Safe?

-The Dominican Republic is welcoming and friendly, with the vast majority of visits to the country being trouble-free.
+The Dominican Republic is a welcoming and friendly destination, where the vast majority of travelers experience trouble-free visits.

 However, the crime rate varies depending on where you go, ranging from opportunistic crime like bag snatching and pickpocketing to violent crime.